wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.27 =
-* Removed: Liberty Reserve has been removed
+* Removed: Liberty Reserve has been removed.

 = 3.9.26 =
 * Updated: Downloads moved to the Downloads tab when editing products